epiverse-trace/epichains/README.md

 ## Quick start

-*epichains* provides four main functions:
+*epichains* provides two main functions:

-- `simulate_tree()`: simulates transmission chains using an initial number of cases and information on the offspring distribution.
+- `simulate_chains()`: simulates transmission chains using a simple branching process model that accepts an index number of cases that seed the outbreak, a distribution of offspring per case, and a chain statistic to track (size or length/duration).
+It optionally accepts other population related inputs such as the population size (defaults to Inf) and percentage of the population initially immune (defaults to 0).
 This function returns an object with columns that track information on who infected whom, the generation of infection and, if a generation time function is specified, the time of infection.

-- `simulate_summary()`: simulates a vector of transmission chain sizes or lengths using an initial number of cases and information on the offspring distribution.
-This function only returns a vector of realized chain size or length.
+- `simulate_summary()`: provides a performant version of `simulate_chains()` that only tracks and return a vector of realized chain sizes or lengths/durations for each index case without details of the infection tree.

-- `simulate_tree_from_pop()`: simulates transmission chains given an initial population size and information on the offspring distribution.
-  You can also specify a given level of pre-existing immunity.
-This function returns an object with columns that track information on who infected whom, the generation of infection and, if a generation time function is given, the time of infection.

 - `likelihood()`: calculates the loglikelihood (or likelihood, depending on the value of `log`) of observing a vector of transmission chain